Skip to main content

 We normally expect applicants to have:

-You must also submit a 3,000-word sample of creative writing a personal statement (1,000 words) plus references.
+You may also submit a sample of creative writing (maximum of 3,000 words) and a personal statement (maximum of 1,000 words) to support your application for this course.

 Applicants from one of the recognised majority English speaking countries (MESCs) do not need to meet these requirements.